-“Artificial intelligence will be key to company survival” and for Kenichiro Yoshida, new CEO of Sony, the stakes are clear.
+“Artificial intelligence will be key to company survival” and for Kenichiro Yoshida, the new CEO of Sony, the stakes are clear.
 It cannot escape the notice of any leader in the photography market because it’s a beautiful promise: to transform any amateur into a professional photographer.

 Setting the exposure, framing the subject, fine-tuning, taking the picture and then retouching it is the work of a photographer.